apav-dev/image-tagging-plugin/README.md

 ### Uploading this function plugin to your Yext account

-To upload this function to your account, run `yext resources apply .` where you will then be prompted to enter you Google Cloud Vision API key.
+To upload this function to your account, run `yext resources apply .` where you will then be prompted to enter your Google Cloud Vision API key.